dscsa/client/README.md

 ulimit -n #this should display same number as above e.g., 20000 exit

+###

+Add Elastic IP to instance.
+Important to do before replication otherwise "Use Local Existing DB" option will map to wrong IP Add EC2 Console, Register New Instance with Load Balancer's "Target Group"

 ####

+# We need to do 2x Replications to get Two-Way syncing
-In fauxton, setup replication for all 6 databases: _users, user, account, shipment, drug, transaction
+New Server: In fauxton, setup replication for all 6 databases: _users, user, account, shipment, drug, transaction Old Server: In fauxton, setup replication for all 6 databases: _users, user, account, shipment, drug, transaction

 #Source
 Remote database